About

 I was born in Mitcham, Victoria.
 I lived in Heathmont until the age of 7, before we moved to Warranwood.
 My family live there to this day.
 I would describe my relationship with Australia as a complicated one.
 I love the nature, the sporting culture, the humour and the freedom of growing up in a country like that.
 I struggle with the individualism, entitlement, tall poppy syndrome and racism.

-Australia has so much healing to do.
-It starts with the indigenous people.
+Australia has so much healing to do and it starts with the indigenous people.
 You can’t have a great country and neglect the foundations.

 Auckland, New Zealand is home